dianamosca/user-documentation/_posts/2021-06-17-Categorization-Download-Label.md

 ---
 **Footnotes**

-[^1]: We can prepare custom export with all the expert labelling, rules and ML suggestion for a record.
+[^1]: We can prepare a custom export with all the expert labeling, rules, and ML suggestion for a record.
 Contact us for more details.